apache/arrow-site/_posts/2025-01-10-arrow-result-transfer.md

 When reading data from a non-self-describing, type-unsafe format (such as CSV), all this scanning, inferring, and checking contributes to large deserialization overheads.
 Worse, such formats can lead to ambiguities, debugging trouble, maintenance challenges, and security vulnerabilities.

 The Arrow format is self-describing and enforces type safety.
-Furthermore, Arrow’s type system is similar—and in some cases identical—to the type systems of many widely used data sources and destinations.
+Furthermore, Arrow’s type system is similar to—and in many cases identical to or a superset of—the type systems of many widely used data sources and destinations.
 This includes most columnar data systems and many row-oriented systems such as Apache Spark and various relational databases.
 When using the Arrow format, these systems can quickly and safely convert data values between their native types and the corresponding Arrow types.

 ### 3. The Arrow format enables zero-copy.

 A zero-copy operation is one in which data is transferred from one medium to another without creating any intermediate copies.
-When a data format supports zero-copy operations, this means that its structure in memory is the same as its structure on disk or on the network.
+When a data format supports zero-copy operations, this implies that its structure in memory is the same as its structure on disk or on the network.
 So, for example, the data can be read off of the network directly into a usable data structure in memory without performing any intermediate copies or conversions.

 The Arrow format supports zero-copy operations.
 Arrow defines a column-oriented tabular data structure called a [record batch](https://arrow.apache.org/docs/format/Columnar.html#serialization-and-interprocess-communication-ipc){:target="_blank"} which can be held in memory, sent over a network, or stored on disk.
-The binary structure of an Arrow record batch is the same regardless of which medium it is on.
+The binary structure of an Arrow record batch is the same regardless of which medium it is on and which system generated it.
 Also, to hold schemas and other metadata, Arrow uses FlatBuffers, a format created by Google which also has the same binary structure regardless of which medium it is on.

 As a result of these design choices, Arrow can serve not only as a transfer format but also as an in-memory format and on-disk format.
-This is in contrast to text-based formats such as JSON and CSV, which encode data values as plain text strings separated by delimiters and other structural syntax.
+This is in contrast to text-based formats such as JSON and CSV, and serialized binary formats such as Protocol Buffers and Thrift, which encode data values using dedicated structural syntax.
 To load data from these formats into a usable in-memory data structure, the data must be parsed and decoded.
 This is also in contrast to binary formats such as Parquet and ORC, which use encodings and compression to reduce the size of the data on disk.
 To load data from these formats into a usable in-memory data structure, it must be decompressed and decoded.[^3]

 This means that at the source system, if data exists in memory or on disk in Arrow format, that data can be transmitted over the network in Arrow format without any serialization.
 And at the destination system, Arrow-formatted data can be read off the network into memory or into Arrow files on disk without any deserialization.